Gaslight- to manipulate someone by psychological means into doubting their sanity.

 Remember that bullying is all about domination and control.
 Once the bully selects a target and begins their reign of terror over the chosen victim, they will do everything possible to maintain that dominance.
 Also, understand that bullies get a huge psychological payoff at the victim’s expense.
 Abusing their targets gives bullies a rush of power and a sense of authority and control.

-If there is a culture of bullying at a school or workplace, bullies are also rewarded with attention, high social status and promotions from others while the target suffers the opposite.
-And a bully will fight like crazy to keep those benefits should the victim speak out and shed light on the behavior.
+If there is a culture of bullying at a school, workplace, or community, bullies are also rewarded with attention, high social status and promotions from others while the target suffers the opposite.
+And a bully will fight like crazy to keep those benefits should the target speak out and shed light on the behavior.

-Once the victim sees the behavior for what it is and begins to assert their right to be treated fairly, bullies will become angry and afraid.
-They will see the target as a threat to their power and increase the harassment to subdue, silence and punish their victim.
+Once the target sees the behavior for what it is and begins to assert their right to be treated fairly, bullies will become angry and afraid.
+They will see the target as a threat to their power and increase the harassment to subdue, silence and punish the person.